javahacks/odx-commander/README.md

 ## Getting Started

 Before you can browse any data you have to choose an appropriate ODX data source first.
-If you intend to browse ODX data sets only, choose indexing a single PDX file.
-However if you want to edit ODX documents, choose indexing a folder of upacked ODX files.
+If you intend to browse ODX data sets only, choose indexing a single PDX container.
+However if you want to edit ODX documents also, choose indexing a folder of upacked ODX files.

+> **_NOTE:_**  Error diagnostics for ODX documents is not yet provided.
+Be careful when editing underlying XML files to avoid erroneous state!

 ### Indexing PDX containers